Lecostarius/overlay/README.md

 R - Receive MCM file.
 Use "send file" in teraterm to send a new character set to the character flash memory.<br>
 f - show font.
 Prints all characters to see what the current font looks like.<br>
 ? - read status.
 Prints the status byte (reads 0xA0)<br>
 w - write string.
-Type to the terminal, and what you type will be printed to the MAX7456. <RETURN> ends.<br>
+Type to the terminal, and what you type will be printed to the MAX7456. <br>
 b - experimental only, dont use.<br>